 How could abortion cause breast cancer?

-At the beginning of pregnancy there are great increases in certain hormone levels (eg estrogen, progesterone, and hCG) that support pregnancy.
+At the beginning of pregnancy there are great increases in certain hormone levels (e.g., estrogen, progesterone, and hCG) that support pregnancy.
 In response to these changes, breast cells divide and mature into cells able to produce milk.
 Abortion causes an abrupt fall in hormone levels, leaving the breast cells in an immature state.
-These immature cells can more easily become cancer cells.
+These immature cells can more easily become cancer cells.1

 Has this been proven?

 Yes.
-As of January 1999, 11 out of 12 studies in the United States, and 25 out of 31 studies worldwide, showed that women who experienced an induced abortion had an increased risk of breast cancer.
-In 1996 Joel Brind, PhD , assembled the results of all the studies up to that time.
+Of 73 studies worldwide since 1957, 53 showed that women who experienced an induced abortion had an increased risk of breast cancer.2 In 1996 Joel Brind, PhD3, assembled the results of all the studies up to that time.
 Brind concluded that women who have an abortion before their first full-term pregnancy have a 50% increased risk of developing breast cancer while those who have an abortion after their first full-term pregnancy have a 30% increased risk.

 What does it mean to have “a 50% increased risk of developing breast cancer?”